 The Marlese Gourley Island Garden

 Open in 2001, the Marlese Lowe Gourley Island Garden is the summer jewel of Powell Gardens.
-Tiered pools in this garden offer a diverse array of water plants in summer.
+Tiered pools in this water garden offer a diverse array of aquatic plants in summer.
 Featured aquatic plants include waterlilies, lotus, cannas, and papyrus, which fill the pools with texture, color and movement.
 The lotus and waterlily collections have been designated as certified collections by the International Waterlily and Water Gardening Society.

 As visitors traverse the winding path through this area, they will encounter the Sunken Garden, a hidden space enclosed by stone walls and flower beds leading to a two-tiered pool housing water lilies and goldfish.

 Continuing along the pathway, view water-loving shrubs including Virginia sweetspire, buttonbush, and summersweet clethra along the shoreline of the 12-acre lake.
 Look for water-loving perennials such as iris, rose mallows, and cattails near the arbor and viewing deck.